 I'm also interested finding ways to promote medical education.
 My focus is on leveraging social media to enhance learning in nephrology.
-I am a faculty member of the Nephrology Social Media Collective (NSMC) and member of the online nephrology journal club (NephJC), a non-profit organization dedicated to enhancing free online medical education in nephrology.
+I am a faculty member of the Nephrology Social Media Collective (NSMC) and member of the board of directors of nephrology journal club (NephJC), a non-profit organization dedicated to enhancing free online medical education in nephrology.
 I am also co-founder and advisory board member of the first nephrology blog associated with a journal- AJKD blog, the official blog of the American Journal of Kidney Diseases.
 Co-creator of the popular educational project NephMadness.
 Past deputy editor of Renal Fellow Network where I continue to remain as faculty lead.
-I am currently a member of the Communications and Media Committee of the American Board of Internal Medicine, the Scientific and Clinical Education Lifelong learning Committee Chair, Kidney in Cardiovascular Disease Council of the American Heart Association and am a fellow of the American Society of Nephrology and the National Kidney Foundation.
+I am currently a member of the Communications and Media Committee of the American Board of Internal Medicine, the Scientific and Clinical Education Lifelong learning Committee Chair, Kidney in Cardiovascular Disease Council of the American Heart Association and am a fellow of the American Society of Nephrology, the American Heart Association, and the National Kidney Foundation.

 Education and Training